 Long term preservation strategy is understood as a protection against discontinuation of the publisher as a whole, single journals, or single back issues.
 This can be due to business interruption or failure (bankruptcy, insolvency), some kind of catastrophic failure, technical failure, or natural disaster.
 Preservation services are offered by various organizations and national libraries.
 Many of these offers are not suitable to SCIRP’s needs.

 SCIRP decided to archive all journal papers with Portico.
+Details are shown on SCIRP's Page at Portico.
 Portico maintains a dark archive for SCIRP.
 A dark archive is normally not visible.
 The archive will become available open access on Portico’s site only when a trigger event occurs: